dvens/frontend-typescript-boilerplate/README.md

 - set  window.__INITIAL_STATE__=${serialize(initialState)}; <--- important add serialize-javascript
 - Create static router based upon wouter
 - Create hashing for files and load them through the server (polyfill loader for dev and prod)
+- Add css modules
+- Fix storybook for JSX
+- Fix hygen
+- Check if testing is working
 - Create CLI to generate the setup
 - Create NPM Packages out of the tools folder